qooxdoo-archive/qooxdoo-cli/readme.md

 You can create new project skeletons by using the `qx create` command` It has the following options:
 ```
-  -t, --type            Type of the application to create [default: "desktop"]
+  --type, -t            Type of the application to create.              [string]
-  -o, --out             Output directory for the application content.
+  --out, -o             Output directory for the application content.
-  -s, --namespace       Top-level namespace.
+  --namespace, -s       Top-level namespace.
-  -n, --name            Name of application/library (defaults to namespace).
+  --name, -n            Name of application/library (defaults to namespace).
-  -q, --qxpath          Path to the folder containing the qooxdoo framework.
+  --qxpath              Path to the folder containing the qooxdoo framework.
   --theme               The name of the theme to be used.    [default: "indigo"]
   --icontheme           The name of the icon theme to be used.
                                                              [default: "Oxygen"]
-  -I, --noninteractive  Do not prompt for missing values
+  --noninteractive, -I  Do not prompt for missing values
-  -V, --verbose         Verbose logging
+  --verbose, -v         Verbose logging
 ```

 The fastest way to create a new project is to execute `qx create foo -I`.
 This will create a new application with the namespace "foo", using default values.
 However, in most cases you wamt to customize the generated application skeleton. `qx create foo` will interactively ask you all information it needs, providing default values where possible.
 If you are in the top-level folder of the application and want to put the application content into it without creating a subfolder (for example, in a top-level folder of a cloned empty GitHub project), use `--out=.`.